berobinson/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-**Robinson Ecosystems & Livelihoods Lab**
+## Robinson Ecosystems & Livelihoods Lab

-My group looks at how people meet their needs through use of ecosystems and natural resources, and the role this plays in development.
-Core questions that drive our research are:

-* How does society depend on the environment?
-* What institutions do we create to mediate that relationship?

-Our research methods draw from environmental and development economics, ecology, development geography, and geographic information sciences -- collectively we take a land system science approach to answer policy-relevant questions.
+I am an associate professor in the Department of Geography at McGill University, and an associate member of the [Bieler School on the Environment](https://www.mcgill.ca/environment/).
+My group and I look at how people meet their needs through use of ecosystems and natural resources, the role this plays in development, and the institutions do we create to mediate these relationships.
+Our research methods draw from environmental and development economics, ecology, development geography, and geographic information sciences -- collectively taking a land system science approach to answer policy-relevant questions.

-{{< icon name="download" pack="fas" >}} See a recent {{< staticref "uploads/robinson_cv.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} For more detail (do you _really_ want more detail?) see my {{< staticref "uploads/robinson_cv.pdf" "newtab" >}}CV{{< /staticref >}}.